bah87/redux-workshop/README.md

 Components that need access to the store context will have to `connect()`, another method provided by `react-redux`, which we'll get to next.
 ## Containers
  There is quite a bit of logic involved in connecting a React component to the Redux store.
 In order to avoid cluttering our views, we use containers.
 We'll refer to our views as presentational components, since they are not aware of Redux.
-The simply read data passed in through props and render the data as needed.
+They simply read data passed in through props and render the data as needed.
 Any actions that we wish to dispatch from user interaction is done by invoking callbacks passed in through props.
 Containers are the components that actually retrieve the data from the Redux store and pass it to the presentational components.
 As such, containers are often called connected components.
 They are connected because they subscribe to the store and select which pieces of state and which actions should be passed along to the presentational components.<br>

 Let's try this out.
-Create file called `todo-container.js` and save it in `frontend/components`.<br>
+Create a file called `todo-container.js` and save it in `frontend/components`.<br>

 Import the actions we created in Phase 01 with:
 ```